 – Michael Faraday

-In 1812, at the age of 20 he receive some tickets for a series of lectures by the eminent scientist Humphrey Davy.
-After the lecture Michael sent Davy a 300 page document offering notes on the lectures.
+In 1812, at the age of 20, he received some tickets for a series of lectures by the eminent scientist Humphrey Davy.
+After the lecture, Michael sent Davy a 300-page document offering notes on the lectures.
 Davy was impressed and he employed Faraday as an assistant.
 This later led to a Fullerian Professor of Chemistry at the Royal Institution of Great Britain, a position to which he was appointed for life.

-Faraday’s greatest achievement was in the development of electro-magnetism and electricity.
-Though people already knew of electricity, it was Faraday who played a pivotal role in providing a continuous source of electricity, through his electro-magnetic rotation model of 1821.
-Later he was able to develop the first electric dynamo and his theories of electromagnetism proved influential in the new electricity industry of the nineteenth century.
+Faraday’s greatest achievement was in the development of electromagnetism and electricity.
+Though people already knew of electricity, it was Faraday who played a pivotal role in providing a continuous source of electricity.
+He did this through his electro-magnetic rotation model of 1821.
+Later he was able to develop the first electric dynamo; his theories of electromagnetism proved influential in the new electricity industry of the nineteenth century.

 As well as being a prominent scientist, Faraday also undertook other projects related to science.
 For example, after a large explosion in a coal mine in County Durham 1865, he along with Charles Lyell, produced a report on the dangers of coal dust.
-A recommendation which unfortunately was not acted upon until after another coal tragedy in 1913.
+He offered practical recommendations which, unfortunately, were not acted upon until after another coal tragedy in 1913.
+Faraday also investigated levels of pollution in the River Thames and in London, offering recommendations to improve the cities air and water quality.
+His other areas of interest included designing lighthouses and protecting ships from corrosion.

 Faraday had strong religious convictions, belonging to a strict Christian sect called the Sandemanian Church – founded in the eighteenth century – an offshoot of the Church of Scotland.
 His religious beliefs influenced his work and he was keen to show the unity of God and nature through his scientific discoveries.